 - "The purpose of the Amendment to the Act was to prevent the Indians from being exploited as a savage or semi-savage race, when the whole of the administrative force of the Department is endeavoring to civilize them."
 1916

 - “I want to get rid of the Indian problem.....Our objective is to continue until there is not an Indian that has not been absorbed into the body politic, and there is no Indian question, and no Indian Department…”1920

 - "It has always been clear to me that the Indians must have some sort of recreation, and if our agents would endeavor to substitute reasonable amusements for this senseless drumming and dancing, it would be a great assistance."
 1921

 - “It is the opinion of the writer that…..the Government will in time reach the end of its responsibility as the Indians progress into civilization and finally disappear as a separate and distinct people, not by race extinction but by gradual assimilation with their fellow-citizens."
 1931

 - "One can hardly be sympathetic with the contemporary sundance or potlatch when one knows that the original spirit has departed and that they are largely the opportunities for debauchery by low white men."
 1941

 Understanding the historical and ongoing impacts of the Indian Act is a key component for reconciliation.
-This slim little book provides that understanding.
-You can order your copy by clicking the book cover image.
+This slim little book became a national bestseller in the first month of its publication.
+Read some reviews and order your copy by clicking the book cover image.